-The first time I heard that my mother was dead I thought it was a dream.
-I expected to come back to my senses and realize that nothing had happened.
+Accepting the death of a mother is not easy.
+The first time I heard that my mother was dead was unreal.
+I expected to come back to my senses but that was the reality.

 Later on, I came to realize that I was experiencing denial, which is the first stage in mourning.
 Time passed and the reality of the matter began to sink in.

 Tears began rolling down my eyes uncontrollably.
 Breathing became harder as I felt my chest being compressed.

 I had never experienced such dramatic occurrences in my body.
 I later heard that my sister had collapsed and for eight hours she remained unconscious.